Chad Cochran was born and raised in the small town of Fredericktown, Ohio, with a population of only 2,487.

 One of his proudest accomplishments was having his photo of Elizabeth Cook displayed in Times Square, New York City.
 Most recently, Chad's "I Didn't Want to Tell You" series was featured in the 2019 Fall Wellness issue of No Depression, where he advocated for normalizing conversations around mental health.

-Currently, Cochran resides in Cleveland, Ohio, where he continues photography and being a mental health advocate.
+Currently, Cochran resides in Cleveland, Ohio, and has a studio at the Screw Factory in Lakewood.